hteumeuleu/caniemail/_features/html-form.md

 notes_by_num: {
   "1": "Does not submit in iOS GANGA",
-  "2": "On submit name values are prefixed with x_", "3": "Does not submit in preview pane, but does when the email is opened in a new window."
+  "2": "On submit name values are prefixed with x_", "3": "Does not submit in preview pane, but does when the email is opened in a new window.", "4": "Not supported. `<form>` is transformed into `<noform>`."
 }
 ---